cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 HPKE's PSK mechanism is not suitable for use with a low-entropy password as the PSK: in scenarios in which the adversary knows the KEM shared secret zz, it can perform a dictionary attack on the PSK.
-The adversary can use different oracles to decide if a guess was good, depending on the scenario.
-First, on observation of an HPKE ciphertext, it can use decryption of the ciphertext as oracle.
+The adversary can use different oracles to decide if a PSK guess was correct, depending on the scenario.
+First, on observation of an HPKE ciphertext, the adversary can use decryption of the ciphertext as oracle.
 HPKE ciphertexts are created with an authenticated encryption scheme, which means decryption fails when using a wrong key.
 Second, the adversary can act as sender and create candidate HPKE ciphertexts.
 A recipient's behaviour can serve